Tribbiiani/AngularWebAPI/README.md

 From here I can combine the understanding and the practical implementation of the project.

 Todo:
- 1. Implement CanActivate guard to restrict users access to CRUD at admin-display page
- 2. Admin password verify at admin page before redirected to admin-display page
+ 1. Admin password verify at admin page before redirected to admin-display page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.